AlexIoannides/kubernetes-mlops/README.md

 pipenv install --python 3.6 seldon-core
 ```

-If you don't wish to use `pipenv` you can install `seldon-core` using `pip` into whatever environment is most convenient and then drop the use of `pipenv run` when testing with Seldon-Core later on.
+If you don't wish to use `pipenv` you can install `seldon-core` using `pip` into whatever environment is most convenient and then drop the use of `pipenv run` when testing with Seldon-Core (below).

 ### Building an ML Component for Seldon